arnaud-jamin/Cog/README.md

 ## ImGui Windows

+### General Notes
 - Most windows display their contents based on a selected actor.
 - The selector actor can be chosen using the selection window or widget.
-- mouse over a window title to display its help.
+- Mouse over a window title to display its help.
 This behavior can be disabled in the Window menu.
 - Window Layouts can be saved/loaded.
 - Windows save their own settings in a Cog.ini file to maintain their state between multiple sessions.